-Why would this be such a big deal?
+Why is this such a big deal?
 Well, Fox currently owns a number of Marvel comic book characters who have not been a part of the Marvel Cinematic Universe, despite being critically important in the source material.
-If Disney buys Fox, Marvel Studios, owned by Disney, would suddenly have access to all of these characters and storylines — potentially completely changing the MCU as we know it.
+Now that this sale has happened, Marvel Studios, which is owned by Disney, will have access to all of these characters and storylines going forward — potentially completely changing the MCU as we know it.

-So for those who have trouble keeping track of which company owns what, these are the characters that Marvel Studios would get back if Disney buys Fox.
+So for those who have trouble keeping track of which company owns what, these are the characters that Marvel Studios will get back now that Disney has purchased Fox.

 1. The Fantastic Four